ClaraCrazy/femboy-paradi.se/README.md

 # Femboy Paradise Website

 Welcome to the official website of **Femboy Paradise**!
-This site serves as the hub for our vibrant Discord community, offering information about our server, roles, games, and MechaMew bot.
+This site serves as the hub for our vibrant [Discord community (18+)](https://discord.gg/bottom), offering information about our server, roles, games, and MechaMew bot.

 ## 🌐 Live Website
 https://femboy-paradi.se